Last Updated on October 20, 2021

 A Brief Background

-Before we continue, it’s important to understand that Aldi is, in fact, two companies.
-The two companies, Aldi Nord and Aldi Süd, were created in the 1960s after the founders of Aldi, Karl and Theo Albrecht, couldn’t agree on some of their business decisions.
+Before we continue, it’s important to understand that Aldi is, in fact, not one, but two companies.
+The two companies, Aldi Nord and Aldi Süd, were created in the early 1960s after the founders of Aldi, Karl and Theo Albrecht, couldn’t agree on whether or not to sell tobacco products, including cigarettes, in their stores.
 Karl took ownership of Aldi Nord, while Karl took Aldi Süd.
 However, while Nord and Süd are separate companies, they do work together in some complex — and intentionally secretive — ways.
 For example, they have a common international website, and they often make big purchases together.

 So, really, when you’re talking about buying stock in Aldi, you’re potentially talking about if you can buy stock in one of two different companies.